jakub-zwolakowski/tis-compelysis/CERT_C/EXP/EXP45-C/README.md

 Unintentional_Assignment.c:2:7: warning: suggest parentheses around assignment used as truth value [-Wparentheses] if (a = b) {
        ^
-Unintentional_Assignment.c: At top level:
-Unintentional_Assignment.c:15:6: warning: return type of ‘main’ is not ‘int’ [-Wmain] void main(void) {
-      ^~~~
 ```
 ### clang
 ```
-Unintentional_Assignment.c:2:9: warning: using the result of an assignment as a condition without parentheses [-Wparentheses] if (a = b) {
+Unintentional_Assignment.c:2:9: error: using the result of an assignment as a condition without parentheses [-Werror,-Wparentheses] if (a = b) {
       ~~^~~
 Unintentional_Assignment.c:2:9: note: place parentheses around the assignment to silence this warning